DANS-KNAW/easy-update-metadata-dataset/README.md

           --version                  Show version of this program

      trailing arguments:
       input-file (required)   The CSV file with required changes.
-Columns: fedoraID, new value, optional old value
+Columns: fedoraID, newValue.
+First line is assumed to be a header.